DezusAZ/hbp0_ragnar/README.md

 This guide explains how to run Ragnar on a Hackberry Pi Zero, uConsole CM4, Raspberry Pi Zero 2W, Pi 5, Hackberry pi CM5 or any ARM-based Linux system without the e-paper display.
 The modified Ragnar.py used for headless operation is stored in this repository: https://github.com/DezusAZ/hbp0_ragnar/Ragnar.py

-1. Clone the Original Ragnar Repository
+1. Clone the Original Ragnar Repository.
 Clone Pierre Gode’s original Ragnar project: git clone https://github.com/PierreGode/Ragnar.git cd Ragnar